dhruvilmehta/dhruvilmehta/README.md

 ## About Me

 <p style="font-size:7px;">
-Hi all, I am a MS CS student and a Part-time Teaching Associate at California State University, Fullerton.
-Currently practicing web-development and Java with some open-source contributions.
-Some of my projects include  My ultimate goal is to make valuable contributions to the tech community while gaining experience and seeking meaningful connections.
+Hi all, I am an MS CS student and a Part-time Teaching Associate at California State University, Fullerton.
+Currently practicing web development and Java with some open-source contributions.
+Some of my projects include a Custom Pascal Compiler made from scratch, a replit-like application for remote code execution, a real-time stock exchange with an in-memory order book, a Zapier application for workflow automation, etc. I have also been contributing to some open-source repositories which can be seen in my profile.
+My ultimate goal is to make valuable contributions to the tech community while gaining experience and seeking meaningful connections.
 I am currently looking for Full-time positions starting from May 2025.
 </p>
 <p align="center"><img src= 'https://capsule-render.vercel.app/api?type=rect&color=gradient&height=2.5'/></p>